gatsbyjs/gatsby/docs/docs/recipes.md

 1. Run `gatsby develop` to start the development server.
 2. Open a tab in your browser at: `http://localhost:8000/___graphql`.
-3. Start with a query in the editor with the following fields on `allSitePage`:
+3. Add a query in the editor with the following fields on `allSitePage` to start off:

 ```graphql
 {